{

 Different ways to print an object in Dart and Flutter| Dart By Example

-This tutorial shows multiple ways to print a class object in Dart and flutter
+This tutorial shows multiple ways for printing a class object in Dart and Flutter.

 • How to print Class objects

-• How to print Class object using toString() method
+• How to print a Class object using the toString() method

 • Print object properties of an instance

-• How to show data from a class
+• How to display data from a class

-The Dart class contains properties and functions, It is a blueprint for an instance of the object created.
+A Dart class contains properties and functions, serving as a blueprint for an object instance.

 Let’s declare a class for the print of an object.